moleculerjs/site/source/docs/examples.md

 [Source code is available on Github](https://github.com/ice-services/moleculer/tree/master/examples/multi-server)

 ## Load tester
 With this example you can start a load test.
-The server & client will be print how many requests executed in a second.
+The server & client prints how many requests executed in a second.

 **Start server**
 ```bash